 To reject traditional values altogether is to reject God, that is, to reject the best of what has gone before.
 But it may be that the time has come for some serious modifications.
 Today when we speak of individual rights, we no longer make reference to skin color, gender, property ownership, sexual preference, or (soon i hope) country of origin.

 Smoke is a particularly apt symbol for potential transformation.
 Fire transforms matter permanently; in this sense it too is magical.
 Smoke bridges the gap between earthbound doings and the spiritual and so serves as a connection to the cosmos from where we came.
 Fire also means clarity.
-It makes it possible to see in the darkness.
-In its own way it protects.
+It makes it possible to see in the darkness and in that way protects.